THOMASELOVE/431-classes-2024/class22/README.md

 ## Standing Break (at about 1:35)

-- Feedback on the Minute Paper after Class 21 should be available **by class time**.
+- Feedback on the Minute Paper after Class 21 [is now available](https://bit.ly/431-2024-min-21-feedback).
 We'll discuss it during the standing break.

 ## One Last Thing